Sharada Srinivasan: Career

-Sharada Srinivasan is a Professor in the Programme of Heritage and Society in the School of Humanities at the National Institute of Advanced Studies (NIAS), Bangalore, India since 2012.
-Srinivasan started her journey as NIAS as a Fellow (2004-2006), became Assistant Professor in 2006 and served in the role till 2012.
+Sharada Srinivasan is a professor in the Programme of Heritage and Society in the School of Humanities at the National Institute of Advanced Studies (NIAS), Bangalore, India since 2012.
+Srinivasan started her journey as NIAS as a Fellow (2004–2006), became assistant professor in 2006 and served in the role till 2012.

 She is first author of the book 'India's Legendary Wootz Steel: An advanced material of the ancient world'.
-Prof. Sharada Srinivasan is a Fellow of the Royal Asiatic Society of Great Britain and World Academy of Art and Science.
+Prof. Sharada Srinivasan is a Fellow of the Royal Asiatic Society of Great Britain and World Academy of Art and Science, and a Fellow of the American Academy of Arts and Sciences.

 Srinivasan was awarded a Homi Bhabha Fellowship, during which time she visited the UK and USA as a visiting scholar at the Smithsonian, the Conservation Analytical Laboratory, Museum of Applied Sciences Centre for Archaeology (MASCA), University of Pennsylvania, Conservation Analytical Laboratory, Smithsonian & Conservation Department, Freer & Sackler Galleries, Smithsonian, and presented papers at a Conference on Indus Archaeology, University of Wisconsin Madison and The Cost Committee Meeting on Ion Beam analysis in Art and Archaeology at Oxford organised by European Commission.

-She was co-recipient (with Exeter University) of a British Council funded UKEIRI research awards (2009-2011), of a Royal Society-DST award, as well as an ongoing UKIERI-II Award related to developing joint PhD.
+She was co-recipient (with Exeter University) of a British Council-funded UKEIRI research awards (2009–2011), of a Royal Society-DST award, as well as an ongoing UKIERI-II Award related to developing joint PhD.
 Programmes in intangible histories including archaeology and performance studies.

 In 2009, Srinivasan co-chaired the seventh Beginning of the Use of Metals and Alloys (BUMA) international conference in Bangalore.
 The proceedings were published in 2015 in the volume Metals and Civilizations, of which Srinivasan was co-editor.

-Srinivasan was co-investigator on a 2010 UK India Education and Research Initiative (UKIERI) funded project with Professor S. Ranganathan and the University of Exeter's Dr Gill Juleff.
+Srinivasan was co-investigator on a 2010 UK India Education and Research Initiative (UKIERI) funded project with S. Ranganathan and the University of Exeter's Gill Juleff.
 The project was titled Pioneering Metallurgy: Origins of Steel Making in the Southern Indian Subcontinent.
 She undertook further research on technical evidence for high carbon steel by ancient crucible processes and ancient high-tin Bronzes and the surviving groups in Kerala for manufacture of high-tin bronze vessels and mirrors and lost wax casting.
-Sharada was recently featured in this site Trowel blazers of University College London on women archaeologists.
+Sharada was featured on the site Trowel Blazers of University College London on women archaeologists in 2020.